Bazi (king): Deification

 In the Tell Leilan copy of the Sumerian King List, Bazi’s name is prefaced by the so-called "divine determinative", which indicates he was perceived as a deity.
 It was initially uncertain if the sign preceding his name should be read phonetically as an or as the determinative dingir, but the matter was resolved by a subsequent discovery of a text known as the Song of Bazi.
 This composition, dated to the Old Babylonian period, portrays him as a deity.
 Only a single copy has been identified so far, and its provenance remains unknown.
 The divine Bazi is otherwise unattested.

-The plot of the myth revolves around Bazi’s efforts to acquire a place of worship of his own, which he receives from Ea after proving his strength by overcoming his enemies.
+The plot of the myth revolves around Bazi's efforts to acquire a place of worship of his own, which he receives from Ea after proving his strength by overcoming his enemies.
 The latter god is addressed as his father.
-Bazi is described as “the god who surveys the human race, who knows the minds of the wicked and the just” and he is compared to a ram.
+Bazi is described as "the god who surveys the human race, who knows the minds of the wicked and the just" and he is compared to a ram.
 He is also linked to exorcisms.
 The text describes a temple dedicated to him located in the area of Mounts Bašar and Šaršar, identified by Andrew R. George as a double name of the Jebel Bishri.
 The pairing of these two toponyms is attested in multiple literary texts, and they were elsewhere associated with Amorites and Suteans.
 Suggestions that one of the mountains can be identified with Tell Bazi have been criticized by Alfonso Archi, who points out that this site is only a small hill and it is implausible that it would be treated as a mountain comparable to Jebel Bishri.

-Annette Zgoll has suggested that based on the fact that the Song of Bazi is written in Akkadian, rather than Sumerian, and on the inclusion of instructions for performance, it was originally sung during festivals.
+Annette Zgoll has suggested that based on the fact that the Song of Bazi is written in Akkadian, rather than Sumerian, and on the inclusion of instructions for performance, it can be assumed that it was originally sung during festivals.